Tax

 How do I charge HST to customers?

-Include HST in your advertised price and clearly show the separate amounts for the product and HST on receipts.
+Include HST in the advertised price and show it separately on receipts.

 How often do I file HST returns?

-HST returns are typically filed with the CRA quarterly.
+HST returns are typically filed quarterly with the CRA.

 Can all businesses claim input tax credits?

-Yes, businesses can claim input tax credits for the HST paid on eligible business expenses.
+Yes, businesses can claim ITCs on eligible HST-paid expenses.